ktalke12/Labview-MiP/README.md

 Labview will create a Change root (chroot) on the BBB/L which is conceptually like a virtual machine.
 This allows NI to control the user libraries, thus making configuration management easier, but development more challenging as basic user libraries are often missing

-5)  Install user libraries inside the Chroot:  SSH into your BBB/L from the terminal/putty. (#~ ssh root@192.168.7.2) and type in your password when prompted.
+5)  Install user libraries inside the Chroot:  SSH into your BBB/L from the terminal/putty. (#~ ssh root@192.168.7.2) and type in your password when prompted (in the image uploaded, the password is temppwd).
 Then, enter the change root.
 #~ sudo schroot -r -c lv.
 Then update and install packagegroup core buildessentials using opkg (note this may take 5-10min):
 #~ okpg update